Twin-turbo: Series

-Serial turbocharging is where the turbochargers are connected in series with the output of the first turbocharger then being further compressed by the second turbocharger and in some cases powering the larger turbine.
+Serial turbocharging is where the turbochargers are connected in series with the output of the first turbocharger being further compressed by the second turbocharger and in some cases powering the larger turbine.

-A serial turbo can also be of use to a system where the output pressure must be greater than can be provided by a single turbo, commonly called a compound twin-turbo system.
+A serial turbo can also be useful in a system where the output pressure must be greater than what can be provided by a single turbo, commonly called a compound twin-turbo system.
 In this case, multiple similarly sized turbochargers are used in sequence, but constantly operating.
 The first turbo boosts provides the initial compression (for example to three times the intake pressure).
 Subsequent turbos take the charge from the previous stage and compress it further (for example to an additional three times intake pressure, for a total boost of nine times atmospheric pressure).

-A downside of staged turbocharging is that it often leads to large amounts of turbo lag, therefore it is mostly used on piston engine aircraft which usually do not need to rapidly raise and lower engine speed. (and thus where turbo lag is not a primary design consideration), and where the intake pressure is quite low due to low atmospheric pressure at altitude, requiring a very high pressure ratio.
+A downside of staged turbocharging is that it often leads to large amounts of turbo lag, therefore it is mostly used on piston engine aircraft which usually do not need to rapidly raise and lower engine speed, and thus where turbo lag is not a primary design consideration; and where the intake pressure is quite low due to low atmospheric pressure at altitude, requiring a very high pressure ratio.
 High-performance diesel engines also sometimes use this configuration, since diesel engines do not suffer from pre-ignition issues and can therefore use high boost pressures.